JohannesPfeifer/DSGE_mod/README.md

 ### Gali_2015_chapter_6.mod
-Implements the New Keynesian model with price and wage rigidities of Jordi Galí (2015): Monetary Policy, Inflation, and the Business Cycle, Princeton University Press, Second Edition, Chapter 6
+Implements the New Keynesian model with price and wage rigidities of Jordi GalÃ­ (2015): Monetary Policy, Inflation, and the Business Cycle, Princeton University Press, Second Edition, Chapter 6

 ### Gali_2015_chapter_6_4.mod
-Implements the New Keynesian model with price and wage rigidities under optimal policy with commitment (Ramsey) of Jordi Galí (2015): Monetary Policy, Inflation, and the Business Cycle, Princeton University Press, Second Edition, Chapter 6.4
+Implements the New Keynesian model with price and wage rigidities under optimal policy with commitment (Ramsey) of Jordi GalÃ­ (2015): Monetary Policy, Inflation, and the Business Cycle, Princeton University Press, Second Edition, Chapter 6.4

 ### Gali_2015_chapter_6_5.mod
-Implements the New Keynesian model with price and wage rigidities under under simple rules of Jordi Galí (2015): Monetary Policy, Inflation, and the Business Cycle, Princeton University Press, Second Edition, Chapter 6.5
+Implements the New Keynesian model with price and wage rigidities under under simple rules of Jordi GalÃ­ (2015): Monetary Policy, Inflation, and the Business Cycle, Princeton University Press, Second Edition, Chapter 6.5

 ### Gali_2015_chapter_7.mod
-Implements the New Keynesian model with price and wage rigidities and unemployment of Chapter 7 of Jordi Galí (2015): Monetary Policy, Inflation, and the Business Cycle, Princeton University Press, Second Edition.
+Implements the New Keynesian model with price and wage rigidities and unemployment of Chapter 7 of Jordi GalÃ­ (2015): Monetary Policy, Inflation, and the Business Cycle, Princeton University Press, Second Edition.

 ### Gali_2015_chapter_8.mod